jwise/x1-expander/doc/software.md

   consider putting the build area for your part in the very top of the frame.
 * Don't be afraid to take long exposures!
+* If it's an option on your camera, remember to connect it to external power (or use a battery emulator, if you're on a camera that has the shutter release occupy the same plug as a power adapter).
+* Make sure your camera has auto-sleep turned off, if applicable.
+* Give your test image one last pixel-peep to make sure you aren't about to take a 12 hour time lapse of crap...

 #### Recipe: sounding the buzzer